vincentqb/dot.py/README.md

     env ENV_SECRET_KEY=test1234 ~/dotdash/dotdash link default
     ```

-1. The rendered file will be linked into the home directory with the **.rendered** suffix removed and a dot pre-prended.
+1. The rendered file will be linked into the home with the **.rendered** suffix removed and a dot pre-prended.
 In the example, this will result in the rendered file **default/env.rendered** being created and linked to **~/.env** with the below contents.

     ```sh
     export SECRET_KEY=test1234